ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ## When running a Kubo node is not an option

-All the previous examples that are verifiable depend on the user running IPFS node, typically Kubo, a Go-based implementation of IPFS that runs as a separate process to the browser.
+All the previous examples that are verifiable depend on the user running an IPFS node, typically Kubo, a Go-based implementation of IPFS that runs as a separate process to the browser.
 Having a separate process frees you from the constraints imposed by browsers and affords more resources for the node to establish more connectivity to other IPFS nodes.

 ![Local kubo gateway](../assets/dapps-ipfs/local-kubo-node.png)